ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Receipt:

 : a Receipt is a cryptographic proof that a Signed Statement is recorded in the Registry.
-Receipts are based on COSE Signed Merkle Tree Proofs {{-COSEMTP}}; they consist of a Registry-specific inclusion proof, a signature by the Transparency Service of the state of the Registry, and additional metadata (contained in the signature's protected headers) to assist in auditing.
+Receipts are based on COSE Signed Merkle Tree Proofs {{-COMETRE}}; they consist of a Registry-specific inclusion proof, a signature by the Transparency Service of the state of the Registry, and additional metadata (contained in the signature's protected headers) to assist in auditing.

 Registration: